A-R96/ISOMAGIC/README.md

 Easily rename PS2 game file names and prefix them with the correct game codes for OPL Manager to interpret.

 I made this script for a friend who has the need for this exact functionality.
 The repo includes an executable version of the script for his convenience.
-If you dont want to trust a random exe which is smart then just clone the repo and run the python script yourself.
+If you dont want to trust a random exe then just clone the repo and run the python script.

 ### EXE Version

 This repo includes an exe version of the script that you can use if you don't want to install python.
+* Make sure you have the EXE file in the same directory as the gameid.txt file.

 ### Prerequisites